California Hydrogen Highway

 The California Hydrogen Highway is a series of hydrogen refueling stations in California.
 These stations are used to refuel hydrogen vehicles.
 As of August 2020, there were 42 publicly accessible hydrogen refueling stations in California.

 History

 The California Hydrogen Highway Network (CaH2Net) was initiated in April 2004 by Executive Order (EO) S-07-04 under Governor Arnold Schwarzenegger with the purpose of promoting hydrogen refueling stations in California.
+Other initiatives followed in California.